epics-modules/mrfioc2/documentation/PSI/readme.md

     Here we set the system name, the EVR name. and set its global settings.
     -  __SYS__=_MTEST-VME-BSREAD_ :
-        The system name, which should be the same as the project name.
+        The system name, eg. MTEST-VME-EVRTEST.
     -  __EVR__=_EVR0_ :
         The name of the connected Event Receiver, which should be the same as defined using the _mrmEvrSetupVME(...)_ command in startup script.
     -  __EVR0:ExtInhib-Sel__=_0_ :